Amplified response of cavity-coupled quantum-critical systems

-{\bf{Intrinsic squeezing and quantum entanglement.~~}} The intermixing between the cavity mode and the critical spin degree of freedom captures the coherence between the light and matter sectors, which is described in terms of an intrinsic two-mode squeezing~\cite{simon2000peres,duan2000inseparability,braunstein2005quantum}.
-Specifically, the variance of the polaritonic operator,
+{\bf{Intrinsic squeezing and quantum entanglement.~~}} The extreme propensity of the fully quantum system towards an SRPT, as revealed by our DMRG simulations, sets the stage for us to determine the metrological and quantum entanglement implications of our findings.
+The intermixing between the cavity mode and the critical spin degree of freedom captures the coherence between the light and matter sectors, which is described in terms of an intrinsic two-mode squeezing~\cite{simon2000peres,duan2000inseparability,braunstein2005quantum}.
+Specifically, {in the large-$S$ limit,} the variance of the polaritonic operator,